 Painting is a staple activity in a kid’s life.
 It pushes them to be creative, to think outside the box, and to express themselves.
 With many media and materials to experiment with, there will never be a shortage of what to make.
-Here are 30 fun & easy painting ideas to kick-start the painting activities with your kids!
+Here are 30 fun & easy painting ideas for kids to kick-start the activities with your little ones!

 Let’s start with the closest thing from your kids: themselves.
 Put a mirror in front of them and ask them to paint a self-portrait.
 If you want, you can show them Modigliani’s paintings for inspirations.